 Amazon Prime Day is when Amazon offers discounts on thousands of products.
 The first Amazon Prime day took place in 2015 and it's been getting bigger every year, even eclipsing Black Friday in 2017.

-Prime Day is great opportunity to stock up on the things you need at a discount.
-Expect some top TV deals, laptop deals and, of course, reductions on Amazon's own products such as the Amazon Echo.
 In total, last year there were more than a million deals worldwide, with 50 percent more Spotlight Deals than there were in 2017.

 Those discounts also extended to Whole Foods Market so you could pop along to your local store to get an additional 10 percent off hundreds of sale items, and discounts on select popular products.